Lukasglaubeich/8CartInstaller/README.md

 I would very much appreciate a pull request if anyone wants to expand this or add their own ideas or even just fix small spellling mistakes!

 ## Adding Features:
-Please create an issue befor you start to work so that others know what youre working on.
+Please create an issue before you start to work so that others know what youre working on.

 ## Pull Requests:
 When making a pull request, please keep commit messages clear and please code in a somewhat readable style.